dzsquared/sql-source-control/README.md

 6. If there are changes, create a new branch with the timestamp as the name and commit the changes to the branch
 7. If there are changes, open a PR to the main branch as 'Database Status Bot'
 8. Output a summary to the workflow log

+More details available in the [Automate your database source control](Tutorial/automate-your-database-source-control.md) quickstart guide.

 ### Convert the folder of files to a SQL project